din14970/personal-site/content/pages/contact.md

 <div class="col-md-12">
 <h2>Contact details</h2>

 Do you want to ask me a question?
 Do you want to collaborate on a project?
 Do you have an interesting opportunity?
 Or do you just want to say hello?
 You can find me on many platforms, though I am more active on some than others.
-You can also contact me via e-mail: niels.cautaerts at dataminded dot be and nielscautaerts at hotmail dot com.
+You can also contact me via e-mail: niels.cautaerts at vito dot be and nielscautaerts at hotmail dot com.

 </div>
 </div>